tanmay-1211/S_85_Ecommerce/README.md

-Milestone 25: Order Processing Backend ⚙️
+## Milestone 26: Fetch User Orders API 📦

-✅ Order API Implementation
+✅ Order Retrieval Endpoint

-Created an endpoint to receive products, user, and address details.
+- Created an endpoint to receive the user’s email.

-Retrieved the _id of the user using their email.
+- Retrieved the `_id` of the user using their email.

-✅ Order Storage
+✅ Fetch & Response

-Stored each product as a separate order with the same address.
+- Used the `_id` to fetch all orders of the user from the database.

-Used the existing Order schema to save order details in MongoDB.
+- Sent all user orders in the API response.